 The Compensation Committee makes all compensation decisions regarding the named executive officers, and the Compensation Committee's Charter does not provide for delegation of its responsibilities.
 The Compensation Committee utilizes data and reports prepared or assembled by management in conjunction with the utilization of a web-based service.
 The web-based service provides information that includes, but is not limited to, peer analysis of comparable financial industry job grades, merit adjustments, and base salary and/or total compensation benchmarking report primarily for Ohio and the Midwest Region of the United States.
-Our Executive Vice President and Corporate Secretary works with the Compensation Committee Chair in establishing the agenda for Compensation Committee on the Company's overall performance.
-With respect to developing compensation packages, annually the Chief Executive Officer reviews the performance of each executive officer (excluding his own and that of the Chief Operating Officer and Chairman of the Board) by comparing results achieved to established goals as well as the overall performance of the Company as compared to Board approved corporate performance goals.
-This data, along with salary data derived from the Company's wage and salary administration plan, are the bases for his recommendations to the Compensation Committee with respect to the compensation of the other executive officers, including base salary adjustments and annual bonus payments.
-The Compensation Committee considers the Chief Executive Officer's recommendations and uses its own discretion in making the final compensation decisions.
+Our Executive Vice President and Corporate Secretary works with the Compensation Committee Chair in establishing the agenda for Compensation Committee meetings.
+The Chief Executive Officer and Chief Operating Officer regularly attend meetings to brief the Compensation Committee on the Company's overall performance.
+With respect to developing compensation packages, the Chief Executive Officer annually reviews the performance of each executive officer (excluding his own and that of the Chief Operating Officer) by comparing results achieved to established goals as well as the overall performance of the Company as compared to Board approved corporate performance goals.
+This data, along with salary data derived from the Company's wage and salary administration plan, are the bases for his recommendations to the Compensation Committee with respect to the compensation of the other executive officer's recommendations and uses its own discretion in making the final compensation decisions.
 The Compensation Committee regularly conducts executive sessions, without the presence of management, in fulfilling its responsibilities pursuant to its charter.